-Want to take the kids out for lunch this half term?
+Want to take the kids out for lunch?
 You might think that well known pizza restaurant is the only option, but it’s not just the big chains that will accommodate the little ones.
 Here’s our pick of 10 much more interesting London restaurants where children will be made more than welcome.

 What better way to keep the children entertained over lunch than bringing bowling into the equation?
 At the four All Star Lanes branches across London, a game of tenpin can be paired with good ol’ US diner-style dishes such as burgers, fried chicken, ribs and steaks.
 Special smaller main meals are £5.50 for all kids, while a main, a side, a drink, a dessert and a game of bowling can be bought together for £15.